-In deciding how to redesign a WordPress website, the underlying success factor is content quality!
+In deciding how to redesign a WordPress website, the underlying success factor is how to write high-quality content!
 Spitting out dinky 100-word blog posts containing generic trivia is not going to advance your cause over at Google HQ.
-My sense of it is that to be taken seriously, a page or post needs to in the order of at least 600-800 words.
-How on earth can you prosecute a credible contention with a 200 word, 2 paragraph?
-Stating your position, providing a viable defense for it, and explaining why it works is not a 5 minute task…
+My sense of it is that to be taken seriously, a page or post needs to be in the order of at least 600-800 words.
+How on earth can you prosecute a credible contention with a 200-word, 2-paragraph?
+Stating your position, providing a viable defence for it, and explaining why it works is not a 5-minute task…

 The concept of content quality is a difficult baton to grasp and run with, but making the effort will immediately lift you above the ranks of the mediocre…

 Regardless of the industry in which you work, the mere fact that you are employed there indicates that you know more about it than people who are employed elsewhere.
 Therefore, you are indeed uniquely qualified to express an opinion!

 Any time you are asked a question via email, save it with its answer.
 That’s a potential blog post, a kernel that can blossom into a fruit-bearing tree!
 Many of my article inspirations germinate in this way, or via real-world problem-solving situations on a client’s business website rebuild project.

 Write as you speak, and use a spell-checker… ask a friend to proofread.
 Start off with a list of headings that help clarify your direction and purpose, then arrange those in a coherent logical sequence.
 Fill those headings in with content one by one.